5 Best Spar Marine Varnish vs Spar Urethane (May 2026) Guide

 What Is Spar Marine Varnish (And Why Your Paddle Cares)?

 I learned to appreciate marine varnish after watching an old-timer at Lake George maintain his wooden Adirondack guide boat.
-"The wood needs to breathe," he told me, slathering on another coat of Epifanes.
+"The wood needs to breathe," he told me, slathering on another coat of Epifanes spar varnish.
 Twenty years later, that boat still looks gorgeous because he understood something crucial: spar marine varnish wood protection is about partnership, not domination.

 When you apply spar varnish: